 As part of our mission to engage with the wider community, we’re proud that our students are helping to improve local lives

 Every first Saturday of the month, student volunteers gather together to welcome local underprivileged people onto the campus for a few hours of respite from their worries.
-Established by the Middlesex Students’ Union in 2016, the MDX Home Community Kitchen serves up hot meals and provides a friendly space for homeless people and those on low incomes to relax in.
-Volunteer nursing students and doctors are on hand to provide medical aid, alongside mental health nurses and psychologists.
+Established by our Students’ Union in 2016, the MDX Home Community Kitchen serves up hot meals and provides a friendly space for homeless people and those on low incomes to relax in.
+Volunteer Nursing students and doctors are on hand to provide medical aid, alongside mental health nurses and psychologists.
 Our Law students help advise on legal matters and assist with form filling.
-As part of this well-received community initiative, a clothes-bank is now a permanent fixture on our campus.
+As part of this well-received community initiative, a clothes bank is now a permanent fixture on our campus.

 Set up by Age UK, the group is run by Mill Hill resident Jackie Lai, "I love knitting and if the group isn’t on for any reason, I’m lost," she says.
 "There are so many lonely people out there and something like this can be a lifeline”.

 In return, the women are sharing tips on knitting and crocheting with the Fashion Textiles students.

 Inspiring students to volunteer is key to our Strategy, but we can proudly say that they don’t need much encouragement